hannutt/MsgBoard/README.md

 STAR RATING Of MESSAGES

-the star rating system uses the Font awesome star icon and works on the same principle as the text censorship feature.
+The star rating system uses the Font awesome star icon and works on the same principle as the text censorship feature.
+The function receives the id of the selected message as a parameter, then the star class of the selected message is changed using the setAttribute method fa from the fa-star class to the fa-star-checked class, where the star color is defined as yellow.
+The class name of each star contains an id number, which allows the program to update the stars of the correct messages.
 You can give any post 1-5 stars by clicking on the star. the color of the star changes from black to yellow one by one.

+STAR RESET

+Star reset works in the same way as star rating, but changes the star rating to fa fa-star using the setAttribute method.

 CSS